-- 15. It is the responsibility of the head and all staff at each school to implement and monitor this policy. - 16.
-The school will discriminate against pupils contrary to Part 6 of the Equality Act 2010 and each will - ensure that policies, plans and schemes of work take into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan and do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs - ensure an effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society - ensure all children receive a rich provision of classroom and extra-curricular activities that develop a range of character attributes, such as resilience and grit, which underpin success in education and employment - promote an awareness of other cultures and religions through the whole curriculum - ensure that all members of the school community are treated fairly, equally and with respect - challenge discriminative attitudes and behaviour and select appropriate methods of addressing these issues - encourage everyone to value the contributions of others regardless of cultural and religious differences - be sensitive to the effects of competition and/or collaborative work - provide the children with the opportunity to experience aspects of different cultures at first hand - use role-play to help children develop empathy and understanding for each other - include literature, music and art which promotes the achievements of women, ethnic groups and people with disabilities - select classroom materials with regard to the sensitivities of all members of the class and not provide material that is racist or sexist in nature, including checking displays, reading schemes and resources - use positive images to combat negative stereotypes - understand different types of learning and develop and encourage different teaching methods to take account of these. - ensure that children with special needs have access to the curriculum through the implementation of the special needs policy. - use assemblies as a forum where the children are encouraged to acknowledge and celebrate individual differences. - include events and visits with the aim of promoting equal opportunities and which promote the positive contribution of women to society, racial equality, cultural diversity and awareness of disability. - involve pupils, staff and parents in the cultural and ethnic diversity of each school's community.
+- 16. It is the responsibility of the head and all staff at Prospect House School to implement and monitor this policy. - 17.
+Prospect House School will not discriminate against pupils contrary to Part 6 of the Equality Act 2010 and will - ensure that policies, plans and schemes of work take into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan and do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs - ensure an effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society - ensure all children receive a rich provision of classroom and extra-curricular activities that develop a range of character attributes, such as resilience which underpin success in education and employment - promote an awareness of other viewpoints, lived experiences, cultures and religions through the whole curriculum - ensure that all members of the school community are treated fairly, equally and with respect - challenge discriminative attitudes and behaviour and select appropriate methods of addressing these issues - encourage everyone to value the contributions of others regardless of cultural and religious differences - be sensitive to the effects of competition and/or collaborative work - provide the children with the opportunity to experience aspects of different cultures at first - use role-play to help children develop empathy and understanding for each other - include literature, music and art which promotes the achievements of women, ethnic groups and people with disabilities